ahrgoleifei/study-decision-tree/README.md

 # study-tools
-I've designed a bunch of analogue tools that have supported me in the past and digitised them for you. hope you can benefit from them too!
+I'm a big fan of decision trees and have made several of them over the course of my life to simplify decision making I learned how to digitise them so you cna benefit from them too hope it helps!